|High School:||De La Salle Institute|

 » 2014 Nebraska Offensive Scout Team MVP

-Wilbon redshirted in his first season with the Huskers and impressed in his work on the scout team offense.
+Wilbon redshirted in his first season with the Huskers and earned Scout Team Offensive MVP honors for his work in practice.

 Before Nebraska (De La Salle Institute)